carpentries/lesson-development-training/episodes/01-introduction.md

 If the Trainer has chosen an
 [icebreaker question](https://carpentries.github.io/instructor-training/icebreakers/index.html),
-participate by writing your answers in the Etherpad.
+participate by writing your answers in the shared document for the workshop.

 :::